-Sir John McColl named as is Jersey Lieutenant Governor
+Sir John McColl named as Jersey's Lieutenant Governor

 Jersey's new Lieutenant Governor has been announced as Sir John McColl.